 One method of adjusting status and obtaining lawful permanent residency is through a qualifying relative who is either a United States citizen or a lawful permanent resident.
 United States citizens and lawful permanent residents can help their qualifying foreign relatives in petitioning for lawful permanent residency in the United States and eventually even citizenship.
-There are different categories family-based immigration.
-The category a foreign national falls into depend upon two factors:
+There are different categories of New York family immigration.
+The category a foreign national falls upon two factors:

 There are four preference categories for limited family-based immigration.
 The first preference category consists of unmarried children of United States citizens who are over the age of 21.
 The second preference is divided into “2A” and “2B”.
-Spouses of lawful permanent residents as well as their unmarried children under the age of 21 fall into the “2A” category whereas unmarried sons and daughters of lawful permanent residents who are over the age of 21 fall into “2B” category.
+Spouses of lawful permanent residents, as well as their unmarried children under the age of 21, fall into the “2A” category whereas unmarried sons and daughters of lawful permanent residents who are over the age of 21 falls into the “2B” category.
 The third preference consists of married children of United States citizens.
 The fourth preference category consists of siblings of adult United States citizens.

 We, at Reiner & Pleva, PLLC want to help you to understand your immigration rights and to assist you with petitioning for your family.